Vestibular disorders are a common presentation for our Vestibular Physiotherapist Peter Vitale.

 All these symptoms can lead to a reduced ability to perform daily functional tasks, reduced confidence and social isolation.

-At Essendon Physio Group, we will be able to conduct an appropriate and thorough assessment and outline a detailed management plan.
-This can involve formal physiotherapy rehabilitation, cross- referral to the exercise physiologists at Exercise for Rehabilitation and Health for vestibular balance retraining and a home exercise program, or a referral to another health professional such as an ENT specialist or neurologist.
+At Exercise for Rehabilitation & Health, we will be able to conduct an appropriate and thorough assessment and outline a detailed management plan.
+This can involve formal Physiotherapy and Exercise Physiology to help you with Vestibular balance retraining and a home exercise program; it could also involve referral to another health professional such as an ENT specialist or neurologist.

 Vestibular conditions that we can assist with include: